abdulmajidnaveed/db-restaurant/README.md

 ## Files

 * Table creation
 > Tables were designed for the entities.
-The file script0-create-tables.txt contains the create table statements.
-The tables setup were for :
+The file script0-create-tables.sql contains the create table statements.
+> The tables created are:
+>
 > customer, registereduser, inspector, operatorowner,
+>
 > restaurant, cuisines, healthpermit, item, inspection, complaint.

 * SQL queries